 What can you do to help your pet though?

-Dogs are less effective at cooling themselves than humans.
+Dogs are less able to keep cool than humans.
 While dogs do sweat (contrary to popular belief), this is limited to the paw pads.
-Panting is more important for canine temperature regulation, but it's not enough to keep cool on a hot day.
+Panting is more important for canine temperature regulation, but it's not enough to keep a dog's body cool on a hot day.